Domino's: Advertising

-In late 1986, Domino's was well known for its advertisements featuring a character called the Noid, created by Group 243 Inc. who hired Will Vinton Studios to produce the television commercials that featured the character.
+In late 1986, Domino's was well known for its advertisements featuring a slapstick character called the Noid, created by Group 243 Inc. who hired Will Vinton Studios to produce the television commercials that featured the character.
 The character was designed to be the personification of any and all possible unsatisfactory experiences when having pizza delivered; as such, the catchphrase associated with the commercials was "Avoid the Noid".
 The ad campaign gained notoriety, however, in 1989, when a man named Kenneth Lamar Noid, believing the mascot to be an imitation of him, held two Domino's employees hostage in Chamblee, Georgia.
 The employees escaped while Noid ate a pizza he had ordered.
 Noid was eventually diagnosed with paranoid schizophrenia and acquitted due to insanity, and later committed suicide in 1995.
 Contrary to popular belief, Domino's has stated that the retirement of the Noid ad campaign was not a result of the hostage situation.
 The Noid was briefly brought back for a week in 2011 in an arcade-style game on the Domino's Facebook page.
 The person with the top score received a coupon for a free pizza.

-Due to a glitch on the Domino's website, the company gave away nearly 11,000 free medium pizzas in March 2009.
+Owing to a glitch on the Domino's website, the company gave away nearly 11,000 free medium pizzas in March 2009.
 The company had planned the campaign for December 2008 but scrapped the idea and never promoted it.
 The redemption code to receive the pizzas was never deactivated, however, and resulted in the free giveaway of the pizzas across the United States after someone discovered the promotion on the website by typing in the word "bailout" as the redemption code and then shared it with others on the Internet.
 Domino's deactivated the code on the morning of March 31, 2009, and promised to reimburse store owners for the pizzas.

 Domino's sponsored CART's Doug Shierson Racing, which was driven by Arie Luyendyk and won the 1990 Indianapolis 500.
 In 2003, Domino's teamed up with NASCAR for a multi-year partnership to become the "Official Pizza of NASCAR".
 Domino's also sponsored Michael Waltrip Racing and driver David Reutimann during the 2007 season in the NASCAR Sprint Cup Series.

 In June 2018, Domino's announced that it had started a project to pave over cracks and potholes on roads in the United States called "Paving for Pizza" to prevent their pizzas from being ruined, giving cities and towns grants for road repairs.
 The company had reached an agreement with four cities and towns, including Burbank, California; Bartonville, Texas; Athens, Georgia; and Milford, Delaware, to pave their roads.
 The paved sections feature the Domino's logo along with the slogan "OH YES, WE DID".